 SafeRSex - Sexual Health and COVID-19

 The SafeRsex campaign details the impact of COVID-19 on issues related to sexual relationships such as condom access, Sexually Transmitted Infections, Pre Exposure Prophylaxis (PrEP) and masturbation.
 While it is possible to be both safe and sexually active if neither you nor your sexual partner have COVID-19, it is crucial to be aware of the risks and precautionary measures that apply during this outbreak.
-For information on the campaign click here.

 The Sexual Health Centre is operating a free condom postal service during the current COVID-19 pandemic so that you can take every precaution and stay at home.